-Operating more on the level of a dysfunctional family drama and a really dark comedy with a body count and face-smashing, foot-stabbing booby traps, "You're Next" simmers with sibling resentments, prickly familial dynamics, and an overall underlying tension, even when the family members and their significant others start dropping like flies.
+Operating more on the level of a dysfunctional family drama and a really dark comedy with a body count and face-smashing, foot-stabbing booby traps, "You're Next" simmers with sibling resentments, prickly familial dynamics, and an overall underlying tension that grows into actual in-fighting, even when the family members and their significant others start dropping like flies.
 For instance, they bicker over who is the fastest runner, even when one character has already been slain and another is wounded.
 Though the routine framework is trotted out with upstairs noises and a few jump scares making their rightful appearance, what awaits in "You're Next" wins points for deceptively and delightfully surpassing the expectations of moviegoers who are well-versed in horror conventions and will think they have it all figured out.
 There's no dramatic irony here: you never know where it's going.
 Here, the characters aren't boneheaded teens; they're boneheaded adults with the blackest of hearts, each and every houseguest never knowing when his and her number will be up.
 No one is safe from the chopping block and the film becomes a "who's next" and "who's the Final Person" game.
 Without spoiling too much, Erin is a resourceful, take-charge survivor but not immune to injuries, either.

 Wingard and Barrett craftily show their hand earlier than expected that this is not some random attack and avoid culminating in laborious talking-killer clichés.
 That the filmmakers are in full command of their straight but playful tone is astonishingly evident, and that give-and-take never lets up as the film unleashes bloody, uncompromising kills and a crowd-pleasing doozy of a plot shift once the jig is up.
 Speaking of kills, there is gnarly, creative use of a blender and an applause-worthy beatdown with a meat tenderizer.
 The intruders' tiger, lamb, and fox guises also get enough playtime, instantly earning themselves a place in the hall of fame of unnerving horror-movie masks.
 Aside from an early and brief instance of shaky-cam syndrome, Andrew Droz Palermo's cinematography has a down-and-dirty efficiency, along with ruthlessly taut editing going a long way in conveying panic and building dread.
 A pleasing '80s synth-heavy score with horns pulsates the balls-to-the-wall action and, in addition, the Dwight Twilley Band's 1977 pop-rock track "Looking for the Magic" on repeat works so effectively as an unsettling, devilishly amusing counterpoint.

-Receiving her breakout role here ("Step Up 3D" didn't quite do that), Aussie actress Sharni Vinson establishes Erin as a smart, appealing young woman everyone can root for and then convincingly shapes her into a badass female heroine every horror fan will be proud of.
+Receiving her breakout role here ("Step Up 3D" didn't quite do that), Aussie actress Sharni Vinson establishes Erin as a smart, appealing young woman everyone can root for and then convincingly shapes her into a formidable, badass heroine every horror fan will be proud of.
 "Home Alone's" Kevin McCallister and feminists should take note.
 The line-up of actors have so much indie cred that they won't be instantly recognized by mainstream audiences, but as long as you have your finger on the pulse, it's a treat to see these people bicker, scream, and get butchered.
-Genre icon Crampton has been missed since her "Re-Animator" years where she was strapped naked to a morgue table; now, as the medicated matriarch, she gets to lay down traumatized in her bedroom when it's clear one of the murderers must be in the house.
-Swanberg is also terrific as the brother who's always at the other's throat; his "handling" of an arrow is priceless, as is his condescension toward West's Tariq when asking about underground filmmaking ("What is an underground film festival?
+Genre icon Barbara Crampton has been missed since her "Re-Animator" years where she was strapped naked to a morgue table; now, as the medicated matriarch, she gets to lay down traumatized in her bedroom when it's clear one of the murderers must be in the house.
+Joe Swanberg is also terrific as the brother who's always at the other's throat; his "handling" of an arrow is priceless, as is his condescension toward Ti West's Tariq when asking about underground filmmaking ("What is an underground film festival?
 Do they show movies underground?").